Skip to Content

 • Provide Context: Give the AI background information (e.g., target audience, learning objectives) for more relevant responses.

-• Validate: Always review AI output for accuracy, relevance, and alignment with your instructional goals.
+• Validate: Always review AI output for accuracy, relevance, and alignment with instructional goals.
 Don't trust it blindly.

-• Scaffold your learning objectives and daily plans
+• Scaffold learning objectives and daily plans

 • Get prompt suggestions for labs, scenarios, and assessments